codeword7/finance-tracker/README.md

-This is basic Finance Tracker Application.
+This is basic Finance Tracker Application built on Ruby on Rails.